WeiiswurstDev/AdminTools3/README.md

 * Enable flying for players
 * Change the Gamemode of players
 * Open a Workbench anywhere

-## Modules in v2 that will be added in v3 as well
 * Clear the chat, for you or everyone
 * Toggle CommandSpy, to see what commands are being used
 * Change the maximum amount of hearts of players
 * Clear the inventory of players
-* Use the AdminChat (admintools3.adminchat.send) to send messages to admins (admintools3.adminchat.recieve)
 * Change the difficulty of any world
 * Teleport into any world
 * Toggle PvP in any world
 * Change to sunny weather in any world
 * Set the spawn of any world
+* Use the AdminChat (admintools3.adminchat.send) to send messages to admins (admintools3.adminchat.recieve)

 ## The API
 * Add your own modules into the GUI